Ashb87/Alkaline-Ms-Project-one/README.md

 <img src="assets/readme-images/lighthouse-contact.png" width="600" height="150">

+Overall I was pleased with the performance scores I receievd for each page with the biggest variation being the **best practices** scores.
+When looking further into the results each page came back with the same issue which was described as
+"Some third-party scripts may contain known security vulnerabilities that are easily identified and exploited by attackers" The vulnerabilities detected were from using **bootstrap 4.1.3** and **jQuery.**
+The scores for the **Home,** **Band** and **Music** page were slightly lower than the other two pages.
+Lighthouse reported this as being an issue with the aspect ratio on the images used.
+So I then used the website [TinyJPG](https://tinyjpg.com/) to put all my images through to reduce the file size to help format the images, however when I then retested the pages the scores for **best practices** were not changed.
+This will be something I will research for future projects to try and understand furtherb how these scores can be improved on.

 ### HTML and CSS Testing

 * To test my HTML code I used the [W3C Markup Validator Tool](https://validator.w3.org/)